Jean-Pierre Lévy (resistance leader): Post-war

 After the liberation of France Lévy returned to industry.
 From 1944 to 1946 he was a commissioner at the Professional Office for Leather Industries and afterwards was director of a number of textile and leather businesses until 1970.
 Lévy served as a General Inspector of Industry in 1956 and from 1957 to 1964 was administrator of the Auvergne basin coal mines.
 From 1965 until 1971 he was administrator of the national authority for Renault factories and from 1968 to 1972 of the National Forests Office.
 From 1970 Lévy served as an extraordinary state councillor.

 Lévy led the Institut Français de Recherche pour l'Exploitation de la Mer oceanographic institution from 1971 to 1976 and served as president of the HEC Paris business school from 1972 to 1978.
 He was appointed president of an advisory committee to study the medical and social aspects of the education of children in 1976 and served in that role until 1980.

 Lévy supported former resistance fighters, being a member of the council of the Order of Liberation and founding vice-president of Revivre, an organisation that worked to assist the orphans of fighters.
 He was administrator of the Committee of Social Works of the Resistance from 1947 and president from 1972.
 Lévy was appointed vice-president of the Resistance Action Committee in 1954 and from 1967 was administrator of SOS Children's Villages in France.
 He joined the central committee of the International League Against Racism and Anti-Semitism in 1971; from 1979 was the administrator of the Center of Contemporary Jewish Documentation and from 1976 to 1980 he was a member of the steering committee of the League for Human and Citizen's Rights.
 Lévy was appointed a grand officer of the Ordre national du Mérite, officer of the Order of Agricultural Merit, commander of the Ordre du Mérite commercial et industriel and commander of the Ordre du Mérite artisanal.

 Lévy died in Paris on 15 December 1996.
 His memoirs (Memoires D'Un Franc-Tireur.
-Itineraire D'Un Resistant (1940-1944) "Memoirs of a Franc-tireur: Itinerary of a resistance fighter (1940-1944)" ISBN 9782870277331) were published posthumously in Paris in 1998.
+Itineraire D'Un Resistant (1940-1944) "Memoirs of a Franc-tireur: Journey of a resistance fighter (1940-1944)" ISBN 9782870277331) were published posthumously in Paris in 1998.